-- Apply for a part-time job near your place.
+Apply for a part-time job.

-Use your bonuses wisely.
+6. Use your bonuses wisely

 If you receive a tax refund or bonus from your employer for good performance, what will you do with the money?

 Shopping or eating out with the family can be a fun option.
-If you want to be wiser, then you could use the extra money you have to pay for your existing financial obligations.
-When you do, you will be able to reduce the principal amount of loan and minimize the corresponding interest as well.
-It’s a sacrifice on your part, but a sacrifice worth it because you minimize your chances of swimming in a pool of debt.
+If you want to be wiser, you could use the extra money you have to pay for your existing financial obligations.
+When you do, you will be able to reduce the principal amount of your loan and minimize the corresponding interest as well.
+It’s a sacrifice on your part, but a sacrifice that’s worth it because you minimize your chances of swimming in a pool of debt.

 When it comes to your debt payment, your main financial goal should be to take it one step at a time to avoid bankruptcy and other financial stressors.
 Repaying your loans doesn’t happen overnight, but always remember that every (on time) payment matters.